15 Landmarks in Wichita, Kansas, to Visit

 Located next to the Arkansas River, Wichita has more attractions and famous landmarks than you may imagine!
 From the largest art museum in Kansas to buildings designed by Frank Lloyd Wright and stunning outdoor spaces, the city has something for everyone.

-To find out more about the top historical, natural, and cultural places of interest in this Great Plains city, keep reading.
+To find out more about the top historical, natural, and cultural places of interest in Airport Capital of the World, keep reading!
 This list of 15 landmarks in Wichita, Kansas, will give you an overview of which places have to be on your itinerary.

 15 Wichita, Kansas, Landmarks